serhan-yilmaz/AutoGrader-Cpp/README.md

 The home works to be graded need to be supplied in ```samples.txt``` and ```samples/``` folders.
 - Each home work should be on a separate file in the following format: ```[Homework File Path]```.
 For example, ```samples/sample1.cpp```.

-Configuration file ```config.txt``` specifies various options related to the report generation and unit test (e.g., the time out duration if the compiled code is not responding).
+Configuration file ```config.txt``` specifies various options related to the report generation and unit tests.
+For example,
+- The time out duration if the compiled code is not responding
+- Compiler options for gcc
+- Title, font sizes and column widths for the generated report

 ### Sample Output